 A Laptop is much smaller, weighs less, has an in-built screen, keyboard, and touch-pad, and even brings its own power supply in terms of a battery, that lets you work away from a power outlet for some time.

 This sounds great, but let’s make sure we don’t sacrifice anything by being too mobile:

-In part this is true.
-Bigger Laptops have more room for larger Batteries, that are then able to deliver more power longer or more performance in that same time.
+Bigger Laptops have more room for larger batteries, that are then able to deliver more power longer, or more performance during that same time period.

-There is little reason to invest lots of money into a Product that will then be sold for very little money, unless it will be sold often, or the margins are high.
+There is little reason to invest lots of money into a product that will then be sold for very little money, unless it will be sold often, or the margins are high.